Emin Pasha: Early life

-Emin was born in Oppeln (in present-day Poland), Silesia, into a middle-class German Jewish family, who moved to Neisse when he was two years old.
-After the death of his father in 1845, his mother married a Christian; she and her children were baptized Lutherans.
-He was a student at the Kolegium Carolinum Neisse in Nysa, Poland, at the universities at Breslau, Königsberg, and Berlin, qualifying as a physician in 1864.
-However, he was disqualified from practice, and left Germany for Constantinople, with the intention of entering Ottoman service.
+Emin was born in Oppeln (in present-day Poland), Silesia, into a middle-class German Jewish family, who moved to Neisse (now Nysa) when he was two years old.
+After the death of his father in 1845, his widowed mother married a Christian; she and her children were baptized as Lutherans.
+Emin was a student at the Kolegium Carolinum Neisse in Neisse, Silesia.
+He later studied at the universities at Breslau, Königsberg, and Berlin, where he qualified as a physician in 1864.
+But, he was disqualified from practice, and left Germany for Constantinople.
+There he intended to enter service in the Ottoman Empire.

-Travelling via Vienna and Trieste, he stopped at Antivari in Montenegro, found himself welcomed by the local community, and was soon practicing medicine.
+Travelling via Vienna and Trieste, he stopped at Antivari in Montenegro, where he was welcomed by the local community, and was soon able to practice medicine.
 He put his linguistic talent to good use, as well, adding Turkish, Albanian, and Greek to his repertoire of languages.
-He became the quarantine officer of the port, leaving only in 1870 to join the staff of Ismail Hakki Pasha, governor of northern Albania; in the service, he travelled throughout the Ottoman Empire, although the details are little-known.
+He became the quarantine officer of the port, leaving only in 1870 to join the staff of Ismail Hakki Pasha, governor of northern Albania.
+In the service, he travelled throughout the Ottoman Empire, although the details are little-known.